How to Invest in and Analyze Russian Stocks

 How to Buy Russian Stocks

 The easiest way to gain exposure to the Russian stock market is by purchasing U.S.-traded mutual funds, exchange-traded funds (ETFs) or American Depository Receipts (ADRs).
-Since these are traded on U.S. exchanges, investors can avoid the complexities and risks associated with investing directly, such as tax concerns, execution risk, and strange trading hours.
+Since these are traded on U.S. exchanges, investors can avoid the complexities and risks associated with directly investing overseas, such as tax concerns, execution risk, and strange trading hours.

-Some popular Russian funds and ADRs include:
+Some popular Russian funds and ADRs easily available in the U.S. include: